yondaime777/gp7mods/README.md

 local noClipBtn = createButton("No Clip: OFF", 110)

 noClipBtn.MouseButton1Click:Connect(function()
-    noClipEnabled = not noClipEnabled
-    noClipBtn.Text = "No Clip: " .. (noClipEnabled and "ON" or "OFF")
+noClipEnabled = not noClipEnabled noClipBtn.Text = "No Clip: " .. (noClipEnabled and "ON" or "OFF")

 -- Se desligar, restaura colisão
 if not noClipEnabled and Character then
     for _, part in pairs(Character:GetDescendants()) do
         if part:IsA("BasePart") then
             part.CanCollide = true
+        end
+    end
+end

+end)

+RunService.Stepped:Connect(function()
+if Character then
+for _, part in pairs(Character:GetDescendants()) do
+if part:IsA("BasePart") then
+part.CanCollide = not noClipEnabled
 end
 end
 end
 end)

 RunService.Stepped:Connect(function()
     if Character then